suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         body: /assets/images/thumbs/image_neww.png" alt="https://www.w3schools.com/bootstrap4/paris.jpg
     -
         type: image
-        title: Whisker Robot Setup in Action <br> The Interior camera view is overlayed onto the top right corner of the Top Camera View.
+        title: Whisker Robot Setup in Action <br> The Interior camera view is overlayed onto the top right corner of the Top Camera View. <br> The interior camera view is fed into an ML algorithm to determine the contact location of an object presented to the whiskers.
         body: /assets/images/thumbs/Frontpage_new.gif" alt="https://www.w3schools.com/bootstrap4/paris.jpg
     -
         type: paragraph